halt-dos/hd-wiki-public/docs/enterprise/ddos/incidents/network.md

 ---

-On the incident page, users can check what packets are dropped by haltdos mitigation solution.
+On the incident page, users can check what packets are dropped by Haltdos mitigation solution.

 ![incidents](\img\ddos\v7\docs\incidents.png)